uptechteam/ios-cookbook/10-debugging.md

 #### Expressions

-By using lldb expressions you can inject code in your project on the fly
+By using LLDB expressions you can inject code in your project on the fly

 You can inspect objects with: